An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Kinder Morgan Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how KMI stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Oil & Gas Pipelines industry.
+We show how KMI stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Pipeline Transportation of Crude Oil industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Kinder Morgan, Inc. is one of the largest energy infrastructure companies in North America.
 Access to reliable, affordable energy is a critical component for improving lives around the world.
 We are committed to providing energy transportation and storage services in a safe, efficient, and environmentally responsible manner for the benefit of people, communities and businesses we serve.
 We own an interest in or operate approximately 83,000 miles of pipelines and 147 terminals.
 Our pipelines transport natural gas, refined petroleum products, crude oil, condensate, CO2 and other products, and our terminals store and handle various commodities including gasoline, diesel fuel chemicals, ethanol, metals and petroleum coke.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.